World War Zoo gardens: Aims of the World War Zoo Gardens project

 The project investigates the similarities through creating an allotment of how zoos and people will deal with future resource shortages such as peak oil, food miles, climate change, sustainability, composting and recycling compared with the original wartime resource shortages of fuel rationing, food rationing and government salvage drives in many countries around the world.
 Food grown on the plot is used for animal feeding and scent enrichment, something also practised on a large scale in the market garden at Durrell Wildlife Park and the Verti-Crop automated hydroponics polytunnel at Paignton Zoo.

-A similar comparative study project of learning lessons for climate change, peak oil, food and fuel security and resource shortage from the 1940s, known as "The New Home Front" has been set up in 2011 by UK Green Party MP Carolyn Lucas.
+A similar comparative study project of learning lessons for climate change, peak oil, food and fuel security and resource shortage from the 1940s, known as "The New Home Front" has been set up in 2011 by UK Green Party MP Caroline Lucas.

 The World War Zoo garden was launched in 2009 at Newquay Zoo on the 70th anniversary of the outbreak of war on 3 September 1939 when zoos as places of entertainment across Britain were closed and some animals euthanized (in response to expected air raids).
 Research is heavily based on archive accounts in newspapers and official histories and memoirs of staff at zoos such as London Zoo, Chester Zoo, Chessington Zoo, Maidstone Zoo (Closed.
 Was located at .), Bristol Zoo, Dudley Zoo, Edinburgh Zoo, Whipsnade, Belle Vue Zoo (now closed) and Paignton Zoo, sister zoo to the project headquarters at Newquay Zoo.

 London Zoo keepers helped to set up Pig Clubs, feeding and fattening livestock on food scraps including the London police pig club, run in the empty cages of ZSL Regent's Park London Zoo, the usual occupants having been evacuated to Whipsnade.
 Zoo staff at London Zoo planted a 10 pole plot allotment with tomato seeds sent from America and also hosted a National Wartime Utility farm and garden exhibition was set up at ZSL London Zoo, entitled the "Off The Ration" Exhibition to encourage visitors to grow their own crops and livestock.

 The Imperial War Museum exhibition in London in 2010 called Ministry of Food and the exhibition book covered the background subjects.

 World War Zoo Gardens won a BIAZA British zoo award for best use of plants in 2011 recognising the educational and animal enrichment role of the allotment plot.

 Zoos and Botanic Gardens in Wartime Britain World War I

-To coincide with the 1914 centenary, the remit of our research has extended to the impact of World War I on zoos and their associated botanic gardens.
+To coincide with the 1914 centenary, the remit of their research has extended to the impact of World War I on zoos and their associated botanic gardens.
 Zoos and gardens saw many of their male staff enlist or conscripted into the armed forces or munitions work, with many casualties.
 Female staff were used for the first time as temporary replacements, a practice repeated again in World War II.